elasticdog/tiddlywiki-docker/README.md

 ### Background Wrapper

-For the scenario where you want to run commands in the background (e.g. to server an existing wiki), you could create something like the following wrapper script:
+For the scenario where you want to run commands in the background (e.g. to serve an existing wiki), you could create something like the following wrapper script:

 ```bash
 #!/usr/bin/env bash